 Using a Human Centred Design approach with Young Parents: Let’s not leave them behind

-Young Parents are among the most vulnerable of parenting groups in Australia.
-2015 statistics show that 1.5 % of births were to people under 18 years of age, accounting for over 4500 births.
+Young parents are among the most vulnerable of parenting groups in Australia.
+Statistics from 2015 show that 1.5% of births were to people under 18 years of age, accounting for over 4500 births.

 There is much written about the importance of early engagement with health and education in determining outcomes for children, especially in relation to school readiness, much of this occurs in the first 1000 days with exposure to peers and peer groups.
 For this reason it is important to engage young parents in supports early in their parenting journey.

-In April 2018 the Young Parent Support Service operating in the Western Australian LGA of Gosnells undertook a project to improve engagement of young parents in support.
+In April 2018 the Young Parent Support Service operating in the Western Australian local government area of Gosnells undertook a project to improve engagement of young parents in support services.
 Central to the project was the application of a Human Centred Design (HCD) framework.

 The HCD process aimed to gain a deeper and richer understanding of young parents’ experience, identified barriers to engagement and to ideate and prototype new possibilities for service delivery.

-The 30 minute presentation at the FRSA conference will describe the client cohort, the HCD process, the key learnings as well as implication for future work in this area.
+This presentation will describe the client cohort, the HCD process, the key learnings as well as implications for future work in this area.

 Bernie has developed a diverse range of experience in the health and community services sector over the course of more than twenty years.
 For eleven of those years, Bernie was privileged to live and work in the remote Pilbara region of Western Australia during which time she worked and gained wisdom from the Martu people of the Western Desert.
 It was during her time in the Pilbara that Bernie also became a registered Applied Suicide Intervention Skills Trainer, a role she is passionate about and continues within her local community today.